By Ibn Rajab Al-Hanbali and Imam Al-Ajurri, Daar Us Sunnah, paperback, 144 pages

 This book is a compilation of two tracts which explain the hadith, 'Islam began as something strange and it will return to being strange just as it began, so tuba (glad tidings) for the strangers!'
 It is hoped that it will be a source of comfort and inspiration for the Muslim who is striving to follow Islam at a time when the Muslim could well feel alienated and alone in the world.

-In this age of materialism, consumerism and extreme liberalism, the Muslim often finds himself at a loss, at odds to the ebb and flow of society, and holding to values, divinely revealed, that contrast starkly with the values held by many around him.
-He or she is looked at askance, accused of being backward, non-conformist and refusing to integrate.
+In this age of materialism, consumerism and extreme liberalism, the Muslim often finds themselves at a loss, at odds to the ebb and flow of society, and holding to values, divinely revealed, that contrast starkly with the values held by many around them.
+They are looked at askance, accused of being backward, non-conformist and refusing to integrate.
 In the face of peer pressure, the resolve of some may weaken, the result being a watering-down of one's adherence to Islam and the values it calls to.
-The Prophet warned us that a time would come in which Islam and the Muslims would be beheld as strangers, not just by non-Muslims but by many Muslims as well!
+The Prophet (pbuh) warned us that a time would come in which Islam and the Muslims would be beheld as strangers, not just by non-Muslims but by many Muslims as well!
 He informed us that days were coming in which trying to keep hold of one's religion would be like holding red hot coals, and he stressed the paramount importance of holding fast to Islam in its pristine purity during that time, stating that this, and only this, was the path to success in this life and the next.

 An introduction has been added from the words of Shatibi and an appendix from ibn Al-Qayyim's monumental Madarij al-Salikin

 You’ll be updated with our new products and promotions.